turbot/steampipe-plugin-aws/docs/tables/aws_wafv2_rule_group.md

 # Table: aws_wafv2_rule_group

-An AWS WAFv2 Rule Group a collection of rules for inspecting and controlling web requests.
+An AWS WAFv2 rule group is a collection of rules for inspecting and controlling web requests.

 ## Examples